MIchelVacari/michelvacari/README.md

-- 📘 I'm studying reactjs and typescript
-- 🚀 I have a degree in Systems Analysis and Development.
-- I work with risk and modeling
+- 📘 I work with risk and modeling
+- 🚀 I develop models for credit scoring, pricing strategies, and public policy analysis.

 <div>
   <a href="https://www.linkedin.com/in/michelvacari/">